-Over the years Colin has recorded many albums and appeared on countless BBC, commerical and independent radio shows.
-He has also featured on television programmes in Northern Ireland, the UK and America.
+Over the years Colin has recorded many albums and appeared on countless BBC, commercial and independent radio shows.
+He has also been featured on and hosted television programmes in Northern Ireland, the UK and America.
 These appearances have provided important opportunities for Colin to share his faith and music with an ever increasing audience.

 Colin’s musical experiences have been very wide and varied over the past quarter of a century, and this is well illustrated in his song writing ability.
 Although his repertoire contains dozens of familiar songs, Colin also performs many which he has penned himself.
 His songs are regularly requested on radio shows and many have inspired people throughout Ireland and across the world.

-Colin’s solo singing has been in great demand in recent years as he has travelled to many churches throughout the UK and America bringing the good news of the Gospel in song.
+Colin’s solo singing has been in great demand in recent years as he has travelled to many churches throughout the UK, Europe and America bringing the good news of the Gospel in song.
 His musical style can merge repertoires of country, worship and contemporary music to suit any audience or age group.